alleyinteractive/mantle-docs/features/hooks.md

 WordPress' hooks are the most flexible way of integrating with WordPress.
 Mantle aims to make these a bit more flexible for the 21st century.
-Mantle provides a simple observer pattern implementation, allowing you to listen for various events that occur withing WordPress and Mantle.
+Mantle provides a simple observer pattern implementation, allowing you to listen for various events that occur within WordPress and Mantle.

 Events can be your traditional WordPress hooks (`pre_get_posts`, `init`, etc.) or event objects: standalone classes used to define a specific event.
 This